bodeneinheit/pubstomping-2.0/README.md

 - the f4 scripts allows you to hit f4 and you will be logged out and search for a new lobby (stats of the game will not count)

-if you want any other features added send me a friend request on discord: boden#1337 (if the request is high enough, i will add more parameters such as a minimum kd, kpg or nuke count at the end of the game)
+if you want any other features added send me a friend request on discord: boden#1337 (if the amount of requests seems high, i may add more parameters such as a minimum kd, kpg or nuke count at the end of the game)

 small showcase: https://youtu.be/CUFh8tOwslA